spiritedmedia/erector-set/README.md

 ![image 2019-02-15 at 12 39 35](https://user-images.githubusercontent.com/1757914/52874281-18b87600-311f-11e9-99fd-dfcadbaf90df.png)

-After you've connected, finally you can import a database dump.
+If you skipped the pre-installation step of adding `database/spiritedmedia_dev.sql`, or there was a problem running that step during initial provisioning, you can import the database now.

 Get it from another developer, or [follow the instructions in this document](https://github.com/spiritedmedia/systems/blob/master/database-import/README.md) to get a fresh database dump for local use.

 ### wp-config-local.php